deansher/Cy/doc/social_coding.md

 package API is used similarly to Hoogle and the social activity improves keyword matching.
 Ranking of search results is based on a combination of relevance, package quality, and developer scores.

+The Staq social environment makes it easy to request proposals for freelance coding by specifying a contract, a test coverage level, optionally a dollar amount, and optionally minimum developer reputation and achievement scores.